Free tool : Windows 2003/2008 Certificate Authority Certificate List Utility for pending requests and about-to-expire certificates

 -o Only send email when action is required.
 Used only with -n

--f Use this parameter to specify a path/filename
+-f <path to report file> Use this parameter to specify a path/filename

 where the utility output report needs to be written to